prioritizr/prioritizr/docs/reference/eval_boundary_summary.md

   [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) object
   containing the solution also contains additional columns, then these columns will need to be subsetted prior to using this function (see below for example).
-Additionally, the argument to `solution` must also have the same coordinate reference system as the planning unit data.
-  Furthermore, any planning units missing cost (`NA`) values for a particular zone should also have missing (`NA`) values in the argument to `solution`.
+Additionally, `solution` must also have the same coordinate reference system as the planning unit data.
+Furthermore, any planning units with missing cost (`NA`) values for a particular zone should also have missing (`NA`) values in `solution`.

 ## References